MicroBT Whatsminer M61

 What power supply does the MicroBT Whatsminer M61 need?

 The MicroBT Whatsminer M61 draws 3,980W of power.
 You need a power supply rated for at least 4,378W with appropriate voltage (200-240V AC).
 D-Central stocks compatible power supplies in our shop.
-Always use a quality PSU from a reputable manufacturer to protect your investment.
+Always use a quality PSU from a reputable manufacturer to protect the miner and wiring.